7 Quick Techniques to Speed up a Slow or Freezing Asus Laptop

 5. Scan virus/malware with a good security software

 It’s no secret that Windows are prone to virus infection, and many other types of malicious software (such as Adware which injects online advertising into your web browser).
-They don't always cause huge damage to your system, but often slow down your Asus with the "shady" tactics.
+They don't always cause huge damage to your system, but often slow down your computer with "shady" tactics.

 The best way to detect and remove such malware is by using a light-weight security software like Plumbytes Anti-Malware.
 Run a full scan of your system on a regular basis — weekly, as I do.
 There are many other security software alternatives as well, but pay attention to the one you choose, many are heavy in nature thus consuming more resources (CPUs, RAM, etc).
 Make sure you install a good one and have proper settings.

 6. Fix third-party software issues to avoid freezing

 If your laptop freezes only when you use third-party software programs (for example, Adobe Photoshop), it's possible that the software itself has issues.
 Also, lack of updated device drivers (for example, video drivers) can also slow down your computer.

 What to do?
 Open the problematic software, check if it has a new version, if yes then go ahead and update the program.
 For device driver issues, you might need to manually remove and reinstall related drivers.
 I recommend Driver Navigator as it finds driver issues and automatically corrects them.
 You can also check out the device manufacturer's official website to download or get related information.
 But the process will be more time-consuming, and riskier if related drivers are updated incorrectly.

 7. Have a good using habit and take good care of your Asus